andrewwakeling/create-stylesheet/README.md

 stylesheet.ignoreKB262161 = true;
 ```

-## Upcoming Features
+## Upcoming Plans
-- attributes of the replaced stylesheet can be copied to the new stylesheet
-- tests
 - support this module in bower and component package management/repositories
+- cross-browser unit testing
+- attributes of the replaced stylesheet can be copied to the new stylesheet (Unfortunately this is unlikely to happen soon due to odd behaviour I have witnessed in IE around attributes)

 License
 ==